Basic docking

 5.a.
 Using AutoDock forcefield

-The predicted free energy of binding should be about -14 kcal/mol for poses that are similar to the crystallographic pose.
+The predicted free energy of binding should be about -14 kcal/mol for poses that are similar to the crystallographic pose for this example system.

 Scoring function : ad4